Chapter 5 - Vacation and leave

 Article 5.11 Care leave

-- Employees have an entitlement in proportion to the size of their employment for the necessary care of
+- Employees have an entitlement in proportion to the size of their employment for the necessary care of their ill

 - The period of short-team care leave in the event of illness is no more than ten working days per calendar year and is paid.